calderonalexis/Resume/README.md

   - OWASP TOP10 best practices.
   - Knowledge of forensic analysis, log analysis and data correlation.
   - Delivery of change controls (RFC).
-  - Knowledge of Python programming.
+  - Familiar with Python programming.
-  - Knowledge of Cisco Unified Communications Manager.
+  - Familiar of Cisco Unified Communications Manager.
-  - Knowledge of virtualization platforms such as VMware Workstation and Oracle VM Virtual Box.
+  - Familiar of virtualization platforms such as VMware Workstation and Oracle VM Virtual Box.
-  - Network security controls under the hardening framework.
+  - Implementing Network Security Controls under the hardening framework.
   - Knowledge of Mobile technology such as CDMA, GSM, UMTS, LTE, 3G, 4G.
   - Hands-on experience in Fiber Optic cabling using a fiber fusion splicer (OTDR), structured cabling, performance analysis of a Radio Frequency system working with RadioMobile software for a Microwave Link planning and deployment.
   - Passionate about coding and automating with a little background; Able to detect algorithmic problems and interpret codes in programming languages such as HTML, Visual Basic, C/C++ & Python(Currently studying), et cetera.

-#### Software Experience
+#### Software Skills

   - Metasploit, OpenVAS, Armitache, Nmap, Wireshark, Firebug, Nikto, Meterpreter, Autopsy, TD1 Duplicador Forense, FTK Imager.
   - VMware vSphere, GNS3, FileZilla, WinSCP, SecureCRT, Sublime text, Notepad++, Visual Studio Code.